coppee/gdpr-cookie/README.md

 Whether or not to reload the page after the user presses the accept button.
 Default is `false`.

+### acceptBeforeAdvanced

+Controls which cookies are accepted before the visitor has seen the checkboxes.
+This can be an array of valid cookie types, or a string with a single cookie type.
+If this value is falsey, it will assume whatever the checked checkboxes are.
+Default is `[ "essential" ]`.

+### acceptAfterAdvanced

+Controls which cookies are accepted after the visitor has seen the checkboxes, which can be enabled by `allowUnadvanced`.
+This can be an array of valid cookie types, or a string with a single cookie type.
+If this value is falsey, it will assume whatever the checked checkboxes are.
+Default is `[ "essential" ]`.

 ### allowUnadvanced

 Whether or not to allow hiding the checkboxes after showing them.
 Default is `false`.